Hampshire College: 2019 admissions pause

-Following an announcement of the possibility that 30%–50% of the faculty and staff might be laid off, the faculty held a vote of no confidence in President Nelson, the board chair, the board vice chair, the incoming board chair, the board treasurer, and the vice president for finance and administration.
+Following an announcement that 30%–50% of the faculty and staff might be laid off, the faculty held a vote of no confidence in the administration.
 Because a binding motion is required to be public for seven days before it is acted on, the February 20 no-confidence vote was not binding.
 A week later, the majority of the faculty decided not to move forward with a binding vote of no confidence.

-On March 31, the chair of the board of trustees resigned.
-On April 5, Miriam Nelson, the Board's Vice Chair, and six other trustees resigned.
-Nelson said that her continued presence would be a "distraction" from the necessary work of improving the college's financial future.
-Shortly afterwards, the board announced the decision to prioritize remaining independent through a capital campaign led by alumnus Ken Burns.
+In March and April 2019, the chair, vice-chair, and six other members of the board of trustees resigned.
+Shortly afterward, the board announced a decision to prioritize remaining independent through a capital campaign led by alumnus Ken Burns.
 Ken Rosenthal was named interim president.
 The first round of layoffs primarily affected the admissions and fundraising offices, effective April 19, 2019.
-Ed Wingenbach became the new president in August.
+Ed Wingenbach became the new president in August, beginning an effort to revise the curriculum to increase interdisciplinarity, collaboration, and access.

-Gradually, more information was released on what had happened.
-In February, following a public records request, the University of Massachusetts Amherst released emails between its chancellor and Hampshire's president discussing a partnership between the two schools, later confirmed by UMass' president.
-By August, emails were released stating that, UMass was considering the idea but only if Hampshire would be closed entirely and there were massive layoffs of its faculty.
-Hampshire wanted its name and its "spirit of interdisciplinary and independent studies" to continue, its students would be able to continue their studies at UMass, and that Hampshire's staff and faculty would be considered for positions at UMass.
-Ultimately, UMass and Hampshire could not come to an agreement.

 In September 2019, the first-year class was 13 students.
-Total enrollment was around 750 students, substantially less than typical, due to decreased retention rates.
+Total enrollment was around 750 students, substantially fewer students than typical, due to decreased retention rates.

-How Hampshire is rebuilding
+Final years

-The fundraising campaign, Change in the Making: A Campaign for Hampshire was launched in late 2019 with the goal of raising $60 million in unrestricted operating support by 2024.
+A fundraising campaign, "Change in the Making: A Campaign for Hampshire", was launched in late 2019 to raise $60 million in unrestricted operating support by 2024.
 By March 2023, nearly $40 million had been raised.
-Alumnus documentarian Ken Burns committed to serve as cochair.
+Documentarian Ken Burns, a Hampshire alumnus, served as co-chair.
 In November 2020, Hampshire received its largest single donation since its founding, $5 million, by alumnus James S. Crown and his wife, Paula H. Crown.
-Later that month, alumnus Dr. Lucy McFadden contributed $2 million.
-In January 2022, The College received an anonymous gift of $5 million to fund the Ken Burns Initiative to Transform Higher Education.
+Later that month, alumnus Lucy McFadden contributed $2 million.
+In January 2022, the college received an anonymous gift of $5 million to fund the Ken Burns Initiative to Transform Higher Education.
 In January 2023, Stonyfield Yogurt cofounder and Hampshire alumnus Gary Hirshberg invested $1 million in the campaign.